philrz/super/book/src/super-sql/operators/aggregate.md

-In the first form, the `aggregate` operator consumes all of its input, applies one or more aggregate functions `<agg>` to each input value optionally filtered by a `where` clause and/or organized with the grouping expressions specified after the `by` keyword, and at the end of input produces one or more aggregations for each unique set of grouping key values.
+In the first form, the `aggregate` operator consumes all of its input, applies one or more aggregate functions `<agg>` to each input value optionally filtered by a `filter` clause and/or organized with the grouping expressions specified after the `by` keyword, and at the end of input produces one or more aggregations for each unique set of grouping key values.